emilyrosenberg/worldviews/README.md

 - The navbar always contains Home and About.
 If the user is logged out or has no account, they can see options to Sign Up and Sign In.
 If the user is logged in, they can see the Plans, Feed, Liked, and Sign out options, and their profile avatar.

 #### Search bar
 - The search bar has an input field and a button.
-User can search by keyword and results will be returned if the keyword matches any posts's title, content, or author.
+Users can search by keyword and results will be returned if the keyword matches any posts's title, content, or author.

 ### Features

 #### Reusable components
-This web app incorporates reuseable React components to streamline complexity so that each component's code is written only once, and to improve UX by creating a predictable experience across the web app.
+This web app incorporates reusable React components to streamline complexity so that each component's code is written only once, and to improve UX by creating a predictable experience across the web app.
 For instance, every time a user wants to edit or delete their own user-generated content of any kind, the process is the same.
 - Navbar: The navbar appears on every page.
 - Avatar: This is the user's profile image, and is used as a link to their profile everywhere on the web app.
 - Asset: This is an animated spinner that shows whenever a component is loading.